 The knowledgeable folks at America’s Test Kitchen, who are the creative geniuses behind this dark chocolate cream pie recipe, divulged their favorite chocolates to use in this recipe.
 The best bittersweet chocolate, they say, is Ghirardelli 60% Cacao Bittersweet Chocolate Premium Baking Bar.
 Be aware that if you use a different brand, it may contain different amounts of sugar and, hence, affect the overall taste of the pie.
 Their preferred brand of unsweetened chocolate is Hershey’s Unsweetened Baking Bar.

-Dark Chocolate Cream Pie Recipe
+Dark Chocolate Cream Pie

 - Quick Glance